Shura didn't leave immediately.

 Then he stepped forward.

-The moment he crossed the threshold—
+The moment he crossed the threshold, the air changed.

 A Knight stood near the entrance.